zh-ouie/Hello_git/README.md

 # Hello_Git
-This an easy test for git bash learning
+This an easy text for git bash learning
 ......
 ....
 ## 1. initialize